Suga: Early life and education

 Min Yoon-gi was born on March 9, 1993, in Daegu, South Korea.
 The younger of two sons, he attended Taejeon Elementary School, Gwaneum Middle School, and Apgujeong High School.
+He is of the Yeoheung Min clan.

 In March 2019, after graduating from the Global Cyber University with a degree in Broadcasting and Entertainment, he enrolled at Hanyang Cyber University for the Master of Business Administration program in Advertising and Media.

 Career

 1993–2010: Beginnings

 Suga became interested in rap after hearing "Ragga Muffin" by Stony Skunk, stating that it was different from anything he had ever heard before.
 After hearing Epik High, he decided to become a rapper.

 By age 13, he began to write music lyrics and learned about MIDI.
 He worked a part-time job at a record studio by age 17.
 From then on, he began composing and arranging music, rapping, and performing.
 Before being signed, he was active under the name Gloss as an underground rapper.
 As part of the hip hop crew D-Town in 2010, he produced "518-062", a song commemorating the Gwangju Uprising.